 Owners generally can offer their vacation ownership interests for resale on the secondary market, which can create pricing pressure on the sale of developer inventory.
 However, owners who purchase vacation ownership interests on the secondary market typically do not receive all of the benefits that owners who purchase products directly from us receive.
 When an owner purchases a vacation ownership interest directly from us, the owner receives certain entitlements that are tied to the underlying vacation ownership interest, such as the right to reserve a resort unit that underlies their vacation ownership interest in order to occupy that unit or exchange its use for use of a unit at another resort through an outside exchange service provider, as well as benefits that are incidental to the purchase of the vacation ownership interest.
-While a purchaser on the secondary market will receive all of the entitlements that are tied to the underlying vacation ownership interest, the purchaser is not entitled to receive certain incidental benefits.
-For example, owners who purchase our products on the secondary market have restricted access to our internal exchange programs and are not entitled to trade their usage rights for Marriott Rewards Points.
+While a purchaser on the secondary market will receive all of the entitlements that are tied to the underlying vacation ownership interest.
+While a purchaser on the secondary market will receive all of the entitlements that are tied to the underlying vacation ownership interest.
+While a purchaser on the secondary market will receive all of the entitlements that are tied to the underlying vacation ownership interest.
+While a purchaser on the secondary market will receive all of the entitlements that are tied to the underlying vacation ownership interest.
+While a purchaser on the secondary market will receive all of the entitlements that are tied to the underlying vacation ownership interest.
+While a purchaser on the secondary market will receive all of the matter the secondary market have restricted access to our internal exchange programs and are not entitled to trade their usage rights for Marriott Rewards Points.
 Therefore, those owners are only entitled to use the inventory that underlies the vacation ownership interests they purchased.
 Additionally, most of our vacation ownership interests provide us with a right of first refusal on secondary market sales.
-We monitor sales that occur in the secondary market and exercise our right of first refusal when it is advantageous for us to do so, whether due to pricing, desire for the particular inventory, or other factors.
-All owners, whether they purchase directly from us or on the secondary market, are responsible for the annual maintenance fees, property taxes and any assessments that are levied by the relevant property owners' association, as well as any exchange service membership dues or service fees.
+We monitor sales that oc